Villa Kula Projects

-We purchased this property site unseen whilst we were overseas on a buying trip.
-We instantly fell in love with this 1920’s Californian Bungalow brimming with gorgeous charm.
+We purchased this property site unseen whilst overseas on a buying trip.
+We instantly fell in love with this circa 1920’s Californian Bungalow brimming with gorgeous charm.

 The budget for this renovation wasn’t huge.
 We had 3 other properties on the go and didn’t really need a forth, but we couldn’t resist and made an offer.

 The roof needed immediate attention.
-The tiles were cracked and faded and they dated the property.
-We replaced the roof with tin which gave it a more modern, contemporary look.
+The tiles were all cracked and they dated the property.
+We replaced the roof with tin which gave it a more contemporary look.
 The cost of the new roof was $27,000.

 I’m not going to lie.
 Getting a new roof presented problems.
 Enter local council.
 We pressed on and never gave up, eventually getting our hot tin roof!